How to Add Google Analytics 4 to Webflow 2026

 Step 1: Don't have a GA4 account yet?
 Let's build one!

-• Head over to analytics.google.com and select "Create Account."
-Sign in with Google Account.
-Use your Google account to sign in or create one if you don’t have it.
+• Head over to analytics.google.com one and select "Create Account."
+Sign in with your Google Account.
+Use your Google account to sign in or create one if you don’t have one.

 Google Analytics 4 (GA4) To Webflow